Tortuginator/pyproxyroulette/README.md

 # PyProxyRoulette
 The pyproxyroulette library provides a wrapper for python [Requests](http://docs.python-requests.org/en/master/).
-It takes care of randomly selecting proxys and swapping them out to when needed.
+It takes care of randomly selecting proxys and swapping them out when needed.
 Additionally it ensures, that the proxy is working corrctly.

 ### Example Usage
 ```python